matn7/Google-Platform-Notes/gcp/GoogleCloud.md

     - Access to buckets.
     - Bulk access to a bucket's objects.
 - Use Access Control Lists (ACLs) to grant:
-    - Read or write access to users for indicidual buckets or objects.
+    - Read or write access to users for individual buckets or objects.
     - Access when fine-grained control over individual objects is required.
 - Signed URLs (query string authentication):
     - Provide time-limited read or write access to an object through a generated URL.